 I really welcome the opportunity to give creative writing workshops in schools.
 To date, I’ve done more than 100 author visits to primary and secondary schools in the UK, where I’ve run a whole range of different types of themed events and activities with children from year 3 to year 12.

-I particularly enjoy visiting schools around World Book Day when they are dressed up and really excited about meeting a real live author!
+I particularly enjoy visiting schools during Book Weeks or on World Book Day when everyone likes to dress up and is really excited about meeting a real live author!

 If you would like to book an event at your school, or your child’s school, or simply know more about what we could offer, please email firstname.lastname@example.org

-Through our exclusive school book supplier, Firehorse Books Ltd, we are able to offer pupils signed copies of SeaBEAN and SeaWAR at a discount price not available online or in shops.
-We can also offer through Firehorse Books Ltd the opportunity for schools to order guided reading sets of books, which are available with a Scheme of Work, tailored to the texts and offered free of charge, which is based on the new curriculum and focusing on Literacy, Geography, PSHE, drama and art and design.
+I have also produced a KS2 and KS3 Scheme of Work, tailored to the texts and offered free of charge, which is based on the new curriculum and focusing on Literacy, Geography, PSHE, drama and art and design.